rera/code-samples/node-sockets/README.md

 Node Sockets
 ============

 Juke.io is an SMS-powered, collaborative playlist for streaming music at parties or events.
 This is a Node.js app built on Express using SocketStream for realtime syncing.
 Server code available in this repo includes the session manager that handles client requests.
-Client side uses SocketStream via jQuery-heavy JS to pull down a track list, and play requested tracks using the Grooveshark API.
-The UI is built with Jade templates and Stylus, and the DOM is manipulated with Hogan templates (tracks added/removed).
+Client side uses SocketStream via jQuery-heavy JS to pull down a track list, and stream requested tracks from the server.
+The UI is built with Jade templates and Stylus, and the DOM is manipulated with Hogan templates and jQuery (tracks added/removed).

 ##### Server-side behind the scenes: